-International Maritime Staff Operators Course (I-MSOC) is a twelve week course designed to prepare mid-grade international naval officers to support the planning and execution of complex maritime operations in a coalition environment.
-The 12-week unclassified course utilizes the U.S. Navy Planning Process (NPP) and Maritime Operations Center (MOC) construct.
+International Maritime Staff Operators Course (IMSOC) is a twelveweek course designed to prepare mid-grade international naval officers to support the planning and execution of complex maritime operations in a coalition environment.
+The unclassified course utilizes the U.S. Navy Planning Process (NPP) and Maritime Operations Center (MOC) construct.
 I-MSOC was established in response to maritime partners' demands for a course similar to the U.S.-only Maritime Staff Operators Course (MSOC).
+The course enables students to comprehend, analyze and apply maritime operational level processes and procedures necessary to plan, prepare, execute and assess combined maritime operations.
+Students also participate in a Field Studies Program that includes travel around the United States to gain an understanding of American institutions, values, and way of life.